 To download the Android source tree to your working directory from the repositories as specified in the default manifest, run:

-The Android source files are located in your working directory under their
+The Android source files are downloaded in your working directory under their project names.

 By default, access to the Android source code is anonymous.
 To protect the servers against excessive use, each IP address is associated with a quota.